5 Health Benefits of Running

 5. Mental Health Benefits

+The social interaction, physical activity, and sense of accomplishment that come with running can have a positive impact on your mental health.
 The physical activity and social interaction of running can help alleviate stress and anxiety.
 Plus, running can boost your mood and sense of well-being.
+Regular physical activity, including running, has been linked to improved cognitive function and reduced risk of dementia.

 Tips for Getting Started with Running